 The research team said a number of factors contribute to the poor security of SSL implementations: a lack of testing for vulnerabilities during development; unsecure SSL libraries by default; misuse or misinterpretation of security options in secure libraries by developers; SSL vulnerabilities are often not present on the application layer, but in middleware—out of a developers’ purview; and some cases where developers deliberately turn off validation.

-By incorrectly setting a return value in Amazon’s Flexible Payments Service PHP library, for example, a developer can accidently turn off certificate validation functionality.
+By incorrectly setting a return value in Amazon’s Flexible Payments Service PHP library, for example, a developer can accidentally turn off certificate validation functionality.

 PayPal Payments Standard PHP library contains the same bug, the researchers said.